 In the early 1990s, nearly one out of three workers hired in the Salem area during the summer were youth (ages 14 to 21).
 In recent years, only about one out of five workers hired in the summer were youth.
 That change in hiring was similar statewide.
 In the summer of 1991, 28 percent of Oregon’s hires were youth.
-In the summer of 2016, youth hires accounted for only 20 percent of Oregon’s hires.
+In the summer of 2018 youth hires accounted for only 21 percent of Oregon’s hires.

 Retail trade now hires a larger share of Salem’s youth compared with 25 years ago.
 In 1991, retail trade accounted for 9 percent of the summertime youth hires in the Salem area.
-In the summer of 2016, it accounted for 15 percent of the youth hires.
-Statewide, retail trade accounted for nearly 18 percent of the youth hires for the summer of 2016.
+In the summer of 2018, it accounted for 13 percent of the youth hires.
+Statewide, retail trade accounted for 16 percent of the youth hires for the summer of 2018.

 Another large sector that now hires a larger share of Salem’s youth compared with 25 years ago is accommodation and food services.
 In the summer of 1991, the industry accounted for 14 percent of Salem’s youth hires.
-In the summer of 2016, it accounted for 17 percent of Salem’s youth hires.
+In the summer of 2018, it accounted for 18 percent of Salem’s youth hires.

 Summer youth hires have been fairly flat over the last four years in the Salem metro area.
 In 2019, Salem’s labor market has remained very tight as the area experiences a historically low unemployment rate.
 It will be interesting to see if the tight labor market this summer encouraged a higher number of youth in Marion and Polk counties to find a summer job.
 We will have to wait until 2020 for data to be available to see how things panned out in the summer of 2019 for youth hiring in the Salem area.